lm2-poly/OpenFiberSeg/readme.md

 # OpenFiberSeg
-Automated segmentation tool for the extraction of individual fibers in short fiber reinforced composites
+Automated segmentation tool for the extraction of individual fibers in short fiber reinforced composites.
+This project is under active development, please check for changes periodically.

 ![Graphical abstract](graphicalAbstract.png)